 A working lunch round table session was also conducted which featured a panel of representatives from multiple local organizations which serve the military community in the Harbor District.
 Attendees were able to receive helpful information from these organizations including the volunteer opportunities with which their church members can plug into/connect.
 Panel members also answered questions regarding their organization’s specific mission focus and services.

 Based on post event comments from attendees, they left the training inspired and equipped with helpful information and resources.
-Follow on work in the district will be led by Harbor District’s Military Community Outreach Advisory Team (MCOAT).
+Follow on work in the district will be led by Harbor District’s Military Community Outreach Team (MCOT).

-If you are interested in serving on the MCOAT, email Pat Litzinger @ firstname.lastname@example.org
+If you are interested in serving on the MCOT, email Pat Litzinger @ email@example.com

 For more information about SOUL CARE Initiative visit: www.soulcareinitiative.org